chrabyrd/arches_homework/README.txt

 1. Fork this repo into your own github account
 2. Install Arches (https://github.com/archesproject/arches) and all relevant dependencies in your own environment
-3. Install this "project" on top of your Arches installation
+3. Clone this project and load the arches package within it (arches_homework/pkg) using the load_package command
 4. Write a custom function populates spatial data into the geometry node the provided resource model

 Resources: